CARE TAKING COUNCIL

 Pamela Jordan is native Baltimorean, born, raised, and educated, in East Baltimore.
 She was a board member of SMEAC (Save Middle East Action Committee, Inc) which fought to assure equity for the more than 750 families impacted by the Johns Hopkins Urban Renewal Biotech Park in 2001 (herself impacted).
 She is a current board member of East Baltimore Development Inc and a leader in several community associations in East Baltimore.

 Lenora R. Knowles began organizing as a first generation college student for the rights of campus workers, hotel workers, and workers making her university’s apparel.
-Since moving to Baltimore in 2014 she has been involved in various local organizing campaigns for economic and racial justice.
-Lenora is currently a doctoral student in Women’s Studies at the University of Maryland, College Park.
-Her academic work centers the question of how radical working class African American women and Latinas are organizing within their respective communities and together across lines of race, ethnicity, and immigration status.
+Since moving to Baltimore in 2014 she has been involved in various local organizing campaigns and efforts for economic and racial justice.
+Lenora is currently a doctoral student in the Harriet Tubman Department of Women, Gender, and Sexuality Studies at the University of Maryland.
+Her current academic work centers the coalitional politics and anti-capitalisms of U.S. based Third World women organizers active during the 1960s and 1970s.

 Katherine Williams, AIA, NOMA, LEED AP is a licensed architect in Northern Virginia.
 She has had a varied career path from traditional architecture firms to community development to managing commercial construction for a general contractor.
 She has served as chair of the AIA Housing and Community Development KC advisory group, the National Organization of Minority Architects (NOMA) magazine editor, and was an Enterprise Rose Architectural Fellow in San Francisco.
 She was a 2016 recipient of the AIA Virginia Emerging Professionals award.